-As an integrative counsellor, I am influenced by my training in the psychodynamic and person-centred traditions, as well as my background in complementary medicine.
+As an integrative counsellor and psychotherapist, I’m influenced by my training in the psychodynamic and person-centred traditions alongside my background in complementary medicine.

-Psychodynamic counselling views our early life experiences as the foundation of how we relate to ourselves and others.
-It places particular emphasis on the relationship between client and counsellor, their dynamic, and offers the client a means to understanding the unconscious forces at play in their lives.
-This encourages the client to open up and explore unresolved issues and conflict hidden in their unconscious that are affecting their mood and behaviour.
+Psychodynamic therapy views our early life experiences as the foundation of how we relate to ourselves and others.
+It places particular emphasis on the relationship between client and therapist, their dynamic, and offers the client a means to understanding the unconscious forces at play in their lives.
+The client is encouraged to open up and explore unresolved issues and conflict hidden in their unconscious that may be affecting their mood and behaviour.

-Person-centred counselling seeks to put the client at the centre of the work at all times, seeing them as the expert rather than the counsellor.
+Person-centred therapy seeks to put the client at the centre of the work at all times, seeing them as the expert rather than the therapist.
 At its heart is the belief that we all have an innate tendency to be our best selves given the right conditions, the absence of which can lead to great emotional distress.
-The person-centred counsellor strives to recreate these core conditions for the individual and facilitate their journey towards self-actualisation.
+The person-centred therapist strives to recreate these core conditions for the individual and facilitate their journey towards self-actualisation.

-I am fully insured and attend regular supervision.
-I am also committed to continued professional development and, as such, attend lectures, workshops and courses to expand my theoretical repertoire.
+I’m fully insured and attend regular supervision.
+I’m also committed to continued professional development and, as such, attend lectures, workshops and courses to expand my theoretical repertoire.